-Commercial: Not appropriate.

-Industrial: Not generally appropriate; however, light industrial or live-work units may be considered if carefully integrated and buffered.
+Commercial: Not recommended.
+Live-work units may be considered, if compatible with the neighborhood.

 Institutional: Schools, places of worship, and community facilities that support neighborhood life.

 Parks and Open Space: Pocket parks, greenways, and shared community amenities to provide recreational opportunities and natural buffers.